Tis1201/data_fs04/docs/architecture/DEVICE_STATUS_REDIS.md

 # Bundle Status Management with Redis

+**Last updated: 2025-01-26 – Added batch processing and modular architecture**

 This document explains how bundle status and device progress are managed using Redis for real-time updates across all connection types (SSE, WebSocket, Pushpin).
+The system now uses batch processing for optimal performance with 100k+ devices.

 ## Architecture Overview